Dewb/monome-build/README.md

 docker run -v $(pwd):/target -t dewb/monome-build "cd src; make"
 ```

-Some other useful commands are `"make clean"` (or `"cd src; make clean"`) to clean build products, or `"make format"` to format source with clang-format.
+Some other useful commands are `"make clean"` (or `"cd src; make clean"`) to clean build products, `"make format"` to format any modified files in the working tree with clang-format, or `"make format-all"` to format the entire source tree.

 If you would prefer a shell inside the container to run multiple commands, provide the command `bash` (or your preferred shell) and add the `-i` flag to connect to the interactive console.